 - An inability to use the injured body part

 Though it is not required, it is highly advisable to consult with an attorney regarding your workers’ compensation case if you have suffered a sprain on the job.
 Your employer and its insurer each have financial incentives to deny even rightful claims, so it is important that you do not risk losing benefits due to a preventable procedural error.
-Contact the Raleigh workers’ compensation attorneys of the Law Office of Sam Scudder, by calling 919-851-3311.
+Contact the Morehead City workers’ compensation attorneys of the Law Office of Sam Scudder, by calling 919-851-3311.